MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/windowed-vs-visual-hosting.md

 To enable Window to Visual hosting, your app sets the environment variable `COREWEBVIEW2_FORCED_HOSTING_MODE` to the value `COREWEBVIEW2_HOSTING_MODE_WINDOW_TO_VISUAL`.

-Window to Visual hosting does not require use of the visual hosting APIs.
+Window to Visual hosting does not require use of the Visual hosting APIs.

 <!-- ---------- -->
 ###### Disadvantages